Prime number theorem for regular Toeplitz subshifts: Introduction

-With all the above in mind we come back to extensions of odometers we intend to study.
-We stay in the {\bf zero entropy} category of systems and we assume {\bf minimality}.
-Further, we assume that the systems are {\bf almost 1-1 extensions} of odometers.\footnote{If $(H,T)$ is a factor of $(X,S)$ via $\pi:X\to H$, then $(X,S)$ is called an {\em almost 1-1 extension} of $(H,T)$ if there is a point $h\in H$ such that $|\pi^{-1}(h)|=1$; in fact, in this case the set of points with singleton fibers is $G_\delta$ and dense.} We also assume that our systems are {\bf symbolic}.\footnote{We recall that each zero entropy system has an extension which is symbolic \cite{Bo-Fi-Fi}, and clearly if a PNT holds for a system, it does for a factor.} All these natural assumptions determine however a very precise class of topological systems, namely Toeplitz subshifts $(X_x, S)$, where $x$ is a Toeplitz sequence over a finite alphabet $\mathcal{A}$, see Downarowicz's survey \cite{Do}, Section~7.
-That is, $x\in \mathcal{A}^{\Z}$ and for $a\in \Z$ there is $\ell\in\N$ such that $x(a)=x({a+k\ell})$ for each $k\in\Z$ and $X_x$ stands for the set of all $y\in\mathcal{A}^{\Z}$ whose each subblock appears also in $x$.
-One shows then that there is a sequence $n_t|n_{t+1}$ such that if ${\rm Per}_{n_t}(x):=\{a\in\Z:\: x(a)=x(a+kn_t)\text{ for each }k\in\Z\}$ then Moreover, there is a natural continuous factor map $\pi:X_x\to H$, where $H$ stands for the odometer determined by $(n_t)$.
-In fact, we will still restrict the class of Toeplitz subshifts to so called {\em regular} Toeplitz subshifts, whose formal definition is that the density of $\bigcup_{t=0}^M{\rm Per}_{n_t}(x)$ is going to 1.
-Regular Toeplitz subshifts are zero entropy strictly ergodic systems, measure-theoretically isomorphic to rotations given by the maximal equicontinuous factors.
-Although in \cite{Do} there are four other equivalent conditions for regularity (see Theorem 13.1 in \cite{Do}), we will choose a different path.
-Namely, first notice that since $\pi:X_x\to H$ is a continuous and equivariant surjection,
+With all the above in mind we come {back to extensions of odometers that we intend to study.} We stay in the {\bf zero entropy} category of systems and we assume {\bf minimality}.
+Further, we assume that the systems are {\bf almost 1-1 extensions} of odometers.\footnote{If $(H,T)$ is a factor of $(X,S)$ via $\pi:X\to H$, then $(X,S)$ is called an {\em almost 1-1 extension} of $(H,T)$ if there is a point $h\in H$ such that $|\pi^{-1}(h)|=1$; in fact, in this case the set of points with singleton fibers is $G_\delta$ and dense.} We also assume that our systems are {\bf symbolic}.\footnote{We recall that each zero entropy system has an extension which is symbolic \cite{Bo-Fi-Fi}, and clearly if a PNT holds for a system, it does for a factor.} All these natural assumptions determine however a very precise class of topological systems, namely Toeplitz subshifts $(X_x, S)$, where $x$ is a Toeplitz sequence over a finite alphabet $\mathcal{A}$, {see Section~7 in Downarowicz's survey \cite{Do}.} That is, {$x\in \mathcal{A}^{\Z}$ has the property that for every $a\in \Z$ there is $\ell\in\N$ such that $x(a)=x({a+k\ell})$ for each $k\in\Z$, and $X_x$ is the set of all $y\in\mathcal{A}^{\Z}$ with the property that all subblocks of $y$ also appear in $x$.} One shows then that there is a sequence $n_t|n_{t+1}$ such that if ${\rm Per}_{n_t}(x):=\{a\in\Z:\: x(a)=x(a+kn_t)\text{ for each }k\in\Z\}$ then Moreover, there is a natural continuous factor map $\pi:X_x\to H$, where $H$ stands for the odometer determined by $(n_t)$.
+In fact, we will restrict our attention to so called {\em regular} Toeplitz subshifts, whose formal definition is that the density of $\bigcup_{t=0}^M{\rm Per}_{n_t}(x)$ {goes} to $1$.
+Regular Toeplitz subshifts are zero entropy strictly ergodic systems, and measure-theoretically isomorphic to the rotation given by {their} maximal equicontinuous factors.
+Although in \cite{Do} there are four other equivalent conditions for regularity (see Theorem 13.1 in \cite{Do}), we will choose a different path. {Since} $\pi:X_x\to H$ is a continuous and equivariant surjection,